Day 2 – Noosa to Gold Coast

 PlugShare map of Gold CoastA quick search of the Gold Coast in PlugShare, and you would be forgiven for thinking that there is an oversupply of charging stations.

-Yes, there are plenty of options, but not all those options are suitable for people like us needing a fast charge.
+Yes, there are plenty of options, but not all those options are suitable for casual drop-ins like us needing a fast charge.

 PlugShare displays the charging locations in three colours – brown, green and orange.